 Depending on the services included in your online banking, e-Transfer may be free or there may be a fee of up to $2 per transfer.
 Amounts that can be transferred may depend on your Interac daily limit.

-Other Payment Methods We DO NOT accept payments by money order, PayPal or Western Union.
+Other Payment Methods We do not accept payments by money order, PayPal or Western Union.
 PayPal is not a bank, but rather is a payment intermediary, and is not subject to the same regulations as banks.
 This puts both the purchaser and the vendor at increased risk.
 Western Union has recently increased its service charges, putting its services out of reach of most customers.
 Please contact London Power to discuss payment alternatives.

 Canadian Dollars are less expensive than USA Dollars!